 I prefer greens balanced with carrots, ginger, apple, & lemon.
 What is your favorite?

 Update: Feb 2-2020 we are no longer juicing ourselves but buy cold pressed from time to time.

 Pop or Soda?

 We carry water bottles everywhere, although I seem to fluctuate greatly in my actual intake.
 I had been filling up a large water bottle and adding a decaf green tea-bag, adding some 'benefits' and flavor.
-Now, I have switched to plain caffeine free Peppermint tea bags added to my filtered tap water & it's so refreshing!
-I'm emptying my bottles more often.
+Then switched to plain caffeine free peppermint tea bags added to my filtered tap water & found it so refreshing I was emptying my bottles more often.

 I've tried adding fruit or ginger but it never seemed to give the flavor pay out I was hoping for before becoming a mushy mess so I skip that.
 And yes I do drink plain water far more often and easily than ever before!

 Now, I am loyal to my HydroFlask with plain filtered water and 2 ice cubes.
 That's it.
 I actually crave it far more than I ever did.